 - Filing amicus briefs in key copyright, patent, trademark, and other intellectual property cases, such as Google v.
 Oracle (US Supreme Court), Food Marketing Institute v.
 Argus Leader (US Supreme Court), Hassell v.
 Bird (California Supreme Court), and In re Tam (Federal Circuit).

 The NYU Technology Law & Policy (TLP) Clinic was founded in 2012 by Director and Clinical Professor Jason Schultz.
-The Clinic is currently co-taught by Adjunct Clinical Professor Brett Max Kaufman and Fellow and Supervising Attorney Christopher Morten.
+The Clinic is currently co-taught by Adjunct Clinical Professor Brett Max Kaufman and Deputy Director Christopher Morten.
 Since its founding, the Clinic has been co-taught by Catherine Crump, Ben Wizner, Lee Rowland, Aaron Williamson, and Amanda Levendowski.

 Students interested in applying to the Clinic should visit the NYU Law’s official application/course description page for more information.